What is a Thermal Power Station?

 Most of the modern power plants are thermal power plants.
 A coal power plant is one of them where coal is used to generate electricity.
 However, there are lots of advantages of coal power plants these are given below

 - Low initial cost compared to the other electrical power plants.

 - The thermal power plant can be installed at any place where coal and water are available.

 - Thermal or steam power plants require a smaller place than the Hydropower station.

 - Construction cost is low compared to the Nuclear power plant.

 It is noted that there are no more disadvantages of a thermal power station due to the above advantages the disadvantages of the power plant are given below

 The generated steam is expanded to the prime mover or steam turbine.
 The steam turbine converts steam energy into mechanical energy and the alternator converts the mechanical energy of the steam turbine into electrical energy.
 It is noted that the steam turbine and alternator are coupled together.
-After completing one cycle, the exhausted steam is condensed into the condenser to be feed into the boiler again.
+After completing one cycle, the exhausted steam is condensed into the condenser to be fed into the boiler again.

 Where coal and water are available the coal power plant is very suitable at that location to generate a large amount of electrical energy.
 It is noted that the thermal power generation process is not the same as the solar thermal plant.
-It is noted that we already refer above the working of thermal power plant with diagram, you can take a look to remember.
+It is noted that we already refer to the working of a thermal power plant with a diagram, you can take a look to remember.
 We have given here a thermal power plant working diagram that shows the thermal station components and working procedure.

-Schematic Arrangement of Thermal Power Plant
+What is the Schematic Arrangement of Thermal Power Plant?

 - Coal handling arrangements